 -- == z:=[zinhom=[[1]], zhom=[], zfree=[]] -- numOfGaps:=[0, 0]

-, in fact, contains all the data to show
+The variable id, in fact, contains all the data to show

 the identity in different formats.